BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: The BASE Framework

 \subsection{System Overview}

-The overview of the BAScaler framework is presented in Fig.~\ref{fig:overview}, following a typical MAPE loop: Monitoring (M), Analysis (A), Planning (P), and Execution (E).
+The overview of the BASE framework is presented in Fig.~\ref{fig:overview}, llowing a typical MAPE loop: Monitoring (M), Analysis (A), Planning (P), and Execution (E).
 We delegate monitoring and execution to cloud-hosted third-party software or call the cloud provider's API.
-This paper focuses on the analysis and planning phases, with Algorithm~\ref{alg:autoscaling} describing the workflow of the Burst-aware Autoscaler.
+This paper focuses on the analysis and planning phases, with Algorithm~\ref{alg:autoscaling} describing the workflow of the Burst-adaptive Autoscaler.

+\begin{itemize} \item \textbf{Monitoring.} In monitoring phase, BASE needs to systematically monitor certain performance metrics to determine the necessity and methodology for scaling operations (shown at the top of Fig.~\ref{fig:overview}(a) and described in Line 5 of Algorithm~\ref{alg:autoscaling}).
+Specifically, BASE uses the cAdvisor, integrated into the Kubernetes, to monitor the applications and collect metrics at the container layer, including CPU utilization, memory usage, etc. In addition, it uses Istio to generate detailed telemetry for all service communications and collect metrics at the application layer (e.g., request rate and average response time).
+The collected metrics are stored in Prometheus, a time series database, for querying.